Oppo R17 Pro With Super VOOC Flash Charge Fast Charging Launched in India

-Oppo R17 Pro has been launched in India.
-To recall, the Oppo R17 Pro was launched in China back in August, and has several highlight features - it comes with Super VOOC Flash Charge fast charging tech, which uses a bi-cell design to charge up to 40 percent in 10 minutes.
+Oppo R17 Pro - the Chinese smartphone maker's top-of-the-line offering in its R-Series - was launched in India on Tuesday.
+The Oppo R17 Pro was launched in China back in August, and has numerous highlight features - it comes with Super VOOC Flash Charge fast charging tech, which uses a bi-cell design to charge up to 40 percent in 10 minutes.
 Other Oppo R17 Pro highlights include its triple rear camera setup, an in-display fingerprint sensor, a massive 6.4-inch full-HD+ display with a 19.5:9 aspect ratio, as well as 8GB of RAM.
-Oppo R17 was also launched in India, however, no availability was detailed by the company.
+The smartphone also bears a 25-megapixel front camera, complete with AI-based features including beautification.
+It will be made available both online and offline in India.
+Notably, the Oppo R17 was also launched in India, however, no availability was detailed by the company.

 Oppo R17 Pro launch offers include 10 percent cashback on HDFC credit and debit cards, as well as EMI transactions.
 There is also up to 3.2TB of Jio 4G data, with benefits from Jio up to Rs.
 4,900.
 Other offers include one-time screen replacement, no-cost EMIs, and an extra Rs.
 2,000 off on exchange.
 A Paytm Mall cashback of Rs.
 3,000 will also be available in select stores.